shawn-sterling/graphios/README.md

   --spool-directory=SPOOL_DIRECTORY
-                        where to look for nagios performance data --log-file=LOG_FILE   file to log to
+                        where to look for nagios performance data --log-file=LOG_FILE   file to log to --backend=BACKEND     sets which storage backend to use --config=CONFIG_FILE  set custom config file location
 </pre>

-(6) Optional init script: graphios
+(5) Optional init script: graphios
 ----------------------------------

 Remember: *screen* is not a daemon management tool.

+If you installed with pip/rpm/deb this part is done for you!

 <pre>
 cp graphios.init /etc/init.d/graphios
 chown root:root /etc/init.d/graphios
 chmod 750 /etc/init.d/graphios
 </pre>
+FIXME: Add systemd

 #### NOTE: You may need to change the location and username that the script runs as. this slightly depending on where you decided to put graphios.py